Large Language Model Instruction Following: A Survey of Progresses and Challenges: What is Task Instruction?---A Unified Perspective from Indirect Supervision

-The prompt is a representative of the PLM-oriented instructions, which is usually a brief utterance prepended with the task input (\textit{prefix prompt}), or a cloze-question template (\textit{cloze prompt})~\footnote{Please refer to Section 2.2.1 of~\citet{liu2023pre} for a detailed definition of prompt.}.
-It is basically designed for querying the intermedia responses (that can be further converted into the final answers) from the pre-trained LMs (PLM).
-Since the prompted input conforms to the pre-training objectives of PLM (e.g., the cloze-style input satisfies the masked language modeling objective~\cite{kenton2019bert}), it help get rid of the reliance on the traditional supervised fine-tuning and greatly alleviates the cost of human annotations.
-Consequentially, prompt learning achieved impressive results on a multitude of previous few/zero-shot NLP tasks, e.g., question answering~\cite{radford2019language,lin2021few}, machine translation~\cite{li-etal-2022-prompt}, sentiment analysis~\cite{wu-shi-2022-adversarial}, textual entailment~\cite{schick2021exploiting,schick2021few}, and named entity recognition~\cite{cui2021template,wang2022instructionner}.
+As shown in Figure~\ref{fig:overview}~(b) and Table~\ref{tab:LLM-orentied}, the prompt is a representative of the~\plminstruction, which is usually a brief utterance prepended with the task input (prefix prompt), or a cloze-question template (cloze prompt).
+It is basically designed for querying the intermedia responses (that can be further converted into the final outputs) from the LLM.
+Since the prompted input conforms to the pre-training objectives of LLM (e.g., the cloze-style input satisfies the masked language modeling objective~\cite{kenton2019bert}), it helps get rid of the reliance on the traditional supervised fine-tuning and greatly alleviates the cost of human annotations.
+Thus, prompt learning achieved impressive results on a multitude of previous few/zero-shot NLP tasks, like question answering~\cite{radford2019language,lin2021few}, machine translation~\cite{li-etal-2022-prompt}, sentiment analysis~\cite{wu-shi-2022-adversarial}, textual entailment~\cite{schick2021exploiting,schick2021few}, entity recognition~\cite{cui2021template,wang2022instructionner}, etc.

-Despite the excellent performance of prompt techniques, there are still two obvious issues with PLM-oriented instructions in real-world applications: (i). \textbf{\textit{Not User-Friendly}}.
-As the prompt is crafted for service PLM, it is encouraged to design prompts in a ``model's language'' (e.g., model-preferred incoherent words or internal embedding).
-However, this PLM-oriented instruction is hard to understand and often violates human intuitions.~\cite{gao-etal-2021-making,li-liang-2021-prefix,qin-eisner-2021-learning,khashabi2022prompt}.
-Meanwhile, the performance of prompts highly depends on the laborious prompt engineering~\cite{bach2022promptsource}, while most end-users are not PLM experts and usually lack sufficient knowledge to tune an effective prompt. (ii). \textbf{\textit{Applications Constraints}}.
-The prompt is usually short and simplistic, whereas many tasks can not be effectively formulated with solely a brief prompt, making prompt hard to deal with the diverse formats of real-world NLP tasks~\cite{chen2022knowprompt}.
+Despite the excellent performance of prompt techniques, there are still two obvious shortcomings with \plminstruction~in real-world applications. (i) \textit{Not User-Friendly}.
+As the prompt is crafted for serving LLMs, it is encouraged to design the prompt in a ``model's language'' (e.g., model-preferred incoherent words or internal embedding).
+However, this LLM-oriented style is hard to be understood by users and often violates human intuitions~\cite{gao-etal-2021-making,li-liang-2021-prefix,qin-eisner-2021-learning,khashabi2022prompt}.
+Meanwhile, the performance of prompts highly depends on the laborious prompt engineering~\cite{bach2022promptsource}, but most end-users are not LLM experts and usually lack sufficient knowledge to tune an effective prompt. (ii) \textit{Applications Constraints}.
+The prompt is usually short and simplistic, whereas many tasks cannot be effectively formulated with solely a brief prompt, making prompt hard to deal with the diverse formats of real-world NLP tasks~\cite{chen2022knowprompt,zhang2023aligning}.